 Juan Cortés Arango is a Colombian composer currently residing in Los Angeles.
-His work combines the passion for music with audiovisual storytelling, and the format of which expands across a variety of genres and styles, including but not limited to film scoring, audiovisual installation, etc.
+His portfolio combines music with the passion for audiovisual storytelling, spanning across film, television, and occasionally games and installation art.

 Juan also composed the original score for Misfortune (“Mala Fortuna”) , an Amazon Original Series infused with familial tensions, heart wrenching romance and impossible human connections.
 He scored Anywhere With You (“Nous Les Coyotes”), which received accolades when it premiered at Cannes Film Festival in 2018.
 Another notable example of Juan’s original score is Above the Great Rivers, a nature documentary series tracing the landscapes upstream the Yangtze River produced and distributed by the Chinese Central Television.

-Juan contributed additional scores for Pablo Larrain’s Golden Globe-nominated Neruda; Judd Apatow’s HBO docuseries George Carlin’s American Dream; Amazon Studios’ Life Itself, starring Oscar Isaac and Olivia Wilde; Javier Bardem and Penelope Cruz’s Loving Pablo; acclaimed Spanish animation director Salvador Simó’s Dragonkeeper and Descendants: The Royal Wedding (Disney); BBC One’s animated series directed by Noam Murro, Watership Down; the Academy Award nominee A Twelve-Year Night, directed by Álvaro Brechner; etc.
+Juan contributed additional scores for Judd Apatow’s HBO docuseries George Carlin’s American Dream; acclaimed Spanish animation director Salvador Simó’s Dragonkeeper and Descendants: The Royal Wedding (Disney); etc. Other notable credits include Pablo Larrain’s Golden Globe-nominated Neruda; Amazon Studios’ Life Itself, starring Oscar Isaac and Olivia Wilde; Javier Bardem and Penelope Cruz’s Loving Pablo; BBC One’s animated series directed by Noam Murro, Watership Down; the Academy Award nominee A Twelve-Year Night, directed by Álvaro Brechner; etc.

 Aside from his endeavors in film composition, Juan collaborates closely with Hexany Audio, an audio studio for video games, virtual reality and interactive media.